Company News Products Projects Texts Museum Download Contact Map RSS Polski

 End If

-Next
+Next series

 End Sub

 This first method handles the actual hiding of data labels, given a chart. valueThreshold is the limit below which data labels will be hidden.
-The first loop loops through all series of a chart; the second loop - through all points of a serie.
+The first loop loops through all series of a chart; the second loop - through all points of a single series.
 If it finds a point that has a value below the threshold - it hides its data label (by setting HasDataLabel to False).

-Sub RemoveSmallPercentsFromAllCharts()
+Sub RemoveSmallValuesFromAllCharts()

 For Each slide In ActivePresentation.Slides